 Management regularly monitors economic financial market conditions and estimates their impact on the Company's operations and incorporates these estimates in both short-term operating and longer-term strategic decisions.
-Beginning in Q2 of 2017 and until recently, equity markets in the junior resource exploration sector have been very difficult.
-The Company was able to raise \$0.5 million in November 2021 and \$0.8 million in December 2021.
+Beginning in Q2 of 2017 and until recently, equity markets in the junior resource exploration sector remain very difficult.
+The Company was able to raise \$0.3 million in July 2022 and \$0.4 million in March 2023.